-In most cases, people that are brought into custody at Utah’s Salt Lake County Jail are released on bail; in fact, it’s usually only people that are facing murder charges or have an extensive criminal background whose bail is denied.
+In most cases, people who are brought into custody at Utah’s Salt Lake County Jail are released on bail; in fact, it’s usually only people who are facing murder charges or have an extensive criminal background whose bail is denied.
+Determining bail can be tricky because each defendant brings unique circumstances that will influence the bail determinations of the court.
 But what happens if you can’t afford bail and don’t have access to a bondsman?
 And how long do you stay in jail if you can’t make bail?
 Here, the Salt Lake City criminal defense attorneys from Overson Law, PLLC will explain how long you can expect to stay in jail if you can’t make bail in Utah.

 Waiting in Jail on Remand Detention in Utah

 If you are taken into custody in Utah and you can’t afford bail, you will be held in jail until your trial date.
 This period of awaiting trial is known as “remand detention” and it can last up to a few months.
 Luckily, there are limits to the length of time that you will have to wait in jail before you can go to court for trial.
 All Americans have the right to a speedy trial, which essentially means that the court must schedule a trial as quickly as possible after discussing the case with both the defense and the prosecution.

 Generally, once a person is formally charged, prosecutors have a limited amount of time to bring them to trial.
 Otherwise, the defendant’s right to a speedy trial will be violated.
 If a defendant is detained because they could not afford to post bail, the courts will try to schedule their trial for as soon as possible.
 Everybody would get a trial this quickly in a perfect world, but courts tend to have very busy schedules making waiting times a bit longer.